Davidshah/toxic-comment-classification/README.md

-# Toxic Comment Classification: GRU Network with FastText embeddings
+# Toxic Comment Classification: GRU Network with FastText Embeddings

 ### Overview
 In this notebook, we'll be developing a model that can classify string comments based on their toxicity: